qwqe198/Extend-the-Universeng-/docs/upgrades.md

 - id: **assigned automagically**.
 It's the "key" which the upgrade was stored under, for convenient access.
 The upgrade in the example's id is 11.

 By default, upgrades use the main prestige currency for the layer.
-You can include these to change them (but it needs to be a OmegaNum):
+You can include these to change them (but it needs to be a ExpantaNum):

 - currencyDisplayName: **optional**.
 The name to display for the currency for the upgrade.